 Sometimes, the most widely recognized names in the game are so widely known because they’ve earned their sterling reputation.
-In the case of remote file storage, no name gets more tread than Dropbox, and yes, it’s for good reason.
-But when Dropbox aimed its sights on creating a platform especially for the business world, they messed around and made a good thing even better.
+In the case of remote file storage, no name gets more tread than Dropbox, and yes, it’s for a good reason.
+But when Dropbox aimed its sights on creating a platform primarily for the business world, they messed around and made a good thing even better.

 Dropbox Business takes all of Dropbox’s best features, namely simplicity, security, a range of file storage capacities and ease of access, and puts a professional twist on the winning formula.
-For one, its intended use by businesses means that the storage options are greater than ever, and security measures have been stepped up a notch to reflect the sensitive information often being shared between clients.
+For one, its intended use by businesses means that the storage options are more significant than ever, and security measures have been stepped up a notch to reflect the sensitive information often being shared between clients.

 But it’s Dropbox’s trademark file recovery that makes this platform second to none.
-While you may wonder why your deleted files of virtually any format can be recovered even months after you threw them in the virtual trashcan, the option to set custom permissions and passwords allows you to treat individual files with their own level of security measures, making some files more recover-able than others.
+While you may wonder why your deleted files of virtually any format can be recovered even months after you threw them in the virtual trashcan, the option to set custom permissions and passwords allows you to treat individual files with their level of security measures, making some files more recover-able than others.
 Not to mention, the easily integrated Dropbox Business doesn’t require you to break the bank, as it’s available for as little as $8.